pn-code/bug-tracker/README.md

 ## Keep track of bugs for annihilation.

-This NextJS project is used for keeping track of the bugs I find across my projects.
+This NextJS project is used for keeping track of the bugs and progress made towards fixing them across several projects.

 ## Technologies Used: